Are you ready to see how you can get more views on your gaming videos for YouTube in 2020 and beyond? If so, you are in luck!

 If you’re looking to get more views on your gaming videos, you need gaming tutorials, and you need gaming tutorials over and over and over again.
 The more you do them, the more you’ll get viewers.

-What this turned out to be was an innovative format for tutorial.
-When I did more of those, they continue to get more and more views and thousands of views on every single gaming video.
+What this turned out to be was an innovative format for tutorials.
+When I do more of those, they continue to get more and more views and thousands of views on every single gaming video.

-Once you find something successful, then you can continue doing that same format over and over again and continue to innovate until you found something that’s working.
+Once you find something successful, then you can continue doing that same format over and over again and continue to innovate until you find something that’s working.
 It’s just a matter of testing.

 I highly encourage you to go for things and nobody else is doing

 Because if a gamer with more views on their gaming videos than you is doing a tutorial on something, they’re going to get almost all the views even if your video is better.
-Therefore the best opportunity I found so many gamers when I’ve searched for really specific things in the game.
+Therefore, the best opportunity I’ve found is when I’ve searched for really specific things in the game.